-Student Health Services: Rocky Mountain College provides a MPAS faculty-run health clinic.
-MPAS faculty do not participate in the provision of health services to students enrolled in the Program due to a conflict of interest.
+PA Student Health Services: MPAS faculty do not participate in the provision of health services to students enrolled in the Program due to a conflict of interest.
 MPAS students can seek healthcare at any of the local medical facilities at their discretion.